-Note: A new referral or active carryover is counted when there is face-to-face or non - face-to-face contact with the service recipient or significant other, as well as, when work is completed on behalf of a service recipient.
+Note: A new referral or active carryover is counted when there is in person or virtual contact with the service recipient or significant other, as well as, when work is completed on behalf of a service recipient.

 Individuals on the waiting list represent the number of individuals at a specific point in time who have been accepted to receive services but who have not yet received services.